flashyrc/EasyClipboard/README.md

 ## Installation

+* Download the source code and build it using VS 2008 (or higher; for higher version solution file will have to be upgraded)
-* Download the source code and copy the build contents to your favorite directory
+* Copy the build contents to your favorite directory
 * Change items.xml to organize the data
 * Click EasyClipboard.exe to start the utility
 * You should be able to see EasyClipboard icon on task-bar